 Neurological examination should be performed to identify the extent of sensory loss and whether there is any motor loss too.

-The picture shows a Charcot ankle due to diabetic neuropathy.
-The ankle is disrupted.
-There is some effusion.
-The foot is flat and circulation appears to be poor.
+The picture shows a Charcot foot due to diabetic neuropathy.
+There is a diffuse swelling in the left foot effusion.
 This may have been noted at a routine diabetes clinic whilst the patient complained of nothing.

 There are a number of classifications of Charcot joints but these are mostly of interest to orthopaedic surgeons.

 - Osteomyelitis may well co-exist with a Charcot joint.

 - A plain X-ray may show considerable disruption of the joint but, in early disease, the picture will resemble osteoarthritis.